Flo0807/hsfl-master-ai-cloud-engineering/README.md

 ### Example Data

-The database is automatically populated with example data when the application is started for the first time.
+When started via docker-compose the database is automatically populated with example data when the application is started for the first time.
 We provide two sql files located in the `scripts` directory.
 The `create.sql` file creates the database and the tables.
 The `insert.sql` file inserts example data into the database.

 An example user is created with the following credentials: